pubnub/pubnub-api/README.md

 Most client libraries are already written!
 So go check out the list of libraries already available.

+# Rules of PubNub Client Lib

+- Must be able to communicate with EVERY other PubNub Client Lib.
+- Must be Non-blocking (Asynchronous) on all I/O.
+- Must use single Dictionary/Object as Paramater for all methods.
+- Must follow guides in this README file including method usage structure.

 ## IMPORT LIBS

 There are support libs that are needed in order to provide